ibm-cloud-docs/CDN/troubleshooting.md

 # Troubleshooting
 {: #troubleshooting}

-In this document, you will find various ways to troubleshoot your {{site.data.keyword.cloud}} CDN.
+In this document, find various ways to troubleshoot your {{site.data.keyword.cloud}} CDN.
 If you need to contact support, be sure to provide your CDN's reference number.

-## How do I know my CDN is working?
+## How do I know that my CDN is working?
 {: #how-do-I-know-my-cdn-is-working}
 {: troubleshoot}
 {: support}